sojupatil/C-Notes/unit 1.md

 ## Variables in C

-In C, variables are used to store data that can be used and manipulated in a program.
-Each variable has a name, a type, and a value.
+A variable is a user-defined or a user-readable custom name assigned to a memory location.
+Variables hold a value that can be modified and reused many times during the program execution.

 Name: The label you give the variable (e.g., age, score).